top of page

 Automotive Service Technician

 Automotive Service is a pathway for students in the Transportation career cluster.
 The Automotive Service pathway includes classroom and hands-on experiences that prepare students for employment or continuing education in the auto service industry.
 This program is written to incorporate the ASE learning objectives/content and hours.
+The club organization for Automotive Service is Skills USA.

 Business Marketing and Finance

 Business Marketing and Finance is a 2-year program for students in the Business: Management, Marketing, and Technology Pathway.
 The program is designed to prepare students for careers or continuing education in business management or entrepreneurship.
 Business Marketing and Finance class can count as the economics credit needed to graduate.
+The club organization for Business Marketing and Finance is FBLA.

 Construction/Carpentry

-Health Sciences I and II
+Health Sciences Core - Year I

 Welding

 Welding is an instructional program that prepares students for employment or continued education in the occupations of the welding field.
 The curriculum framework for this program was developed in partnership with the Mississippi Construction Education Foundation (MCEF).
 MCEF is the accredited sponsor for the National Center for Construction Education and Research (NCCER).
+The club organization for Welding is Skills USA.

 Agriculture and Natural Science